Protecting Ebeye from storm erosion and wave overtopping

 The area’s low-lying topography and rudimentary stormwater drainage system means there will still be potential for flooding in the most severe weather events.
 But the project will significantly reduce the risk of inundation caused by wave action.

 It’ll help protect Ebeye well into the future, increasing the island’s resilience to climate events, reducing the risk of damage to housing and infrastructure in the coastal zone, and safeguarding the livelihoods of its citizens.
+The construction project will also offer new job opportunities across the island.

 Want to know more or got a question? - Contact our Climate Resilience experts!